 • Emphasize that you are offering a business deal and not looking for a donation.

-to reduce or offset costs associated with a meeting is to secure sponsors, companies that view such an opportunity as a way to raise awareness of their brand and make meaningful contact with customers, consumers and stakeholders.
+A key way to reduce or offset costs associated with a meeting is to secure sponsors, companies that view such an opportunity as a way to raise awareness of their brand and make meaningful contact with customers, consumers and stakeholders.

 Finding and securing such sponsorship opportunities can be a daunting experience for both sides; following are tips on how to source, approach and build relationships with potential underwriters for your events.

-The first step is to compile a list potential sponsors.
+Getting Started The first step is to compile a list potential sponsors.
 Among those to consider:

 • Firms (and their competitors) who have supported events similar to yours;